Disability Inclusion Network

 Federal contractors are facing shifting expectations.
 While changes to EO 11246 create uncertainty, VEVRAA and Section 503 remain—and so does the opportunity to strengthen your workforce.

-In this practical session, Meaghan Walls (CDI) and Rob Arndt break down what matters now—and what’s coming next.
+In this practical session, Meaghan Walls (CDI) and Rob Arndt (Buffer Springs) break down what matters now—and what’s coming next.

 You’ll gain clear insight into current requirements, potential changes, and how to align your veteran and disability inclusion efforts with your business goals.